Abdur Rahim Khan

-Biography

-Family background
+Early life

 Abdur Rahim Khan was born in Rawalpindi, Punjab in India on 25 July 1925.
-He hailed from a Punjabi family.
+He hailed from a Punjabi Gujjar family.

 Career in the military

 World War II and Pakistan

 He joined the Royal Indian Air Force (RIAF) and was commissioned as Flying officer in 1943.
 He participated in the RIAF's bombing missions against Japan in the Burma theater in World War II.

 After the independence of Pakistan as a result of partition of India on 14 August 1947, he opted for Pakistan and joined the newly established Pakistan Air Force (PAF) while taking up the instructor position in the Air Force Academy (the RPAF college).
-In 1950s, he was sent to United Kingdom where he attended the Imperial Defense College where he graduated with a staff course degree.
-He later went to the United States to attend the staff college and underwent to complete a pilot's training on the jet aircraft.
+In 1950s, he was sent to United Kingdom where he attended the Imperial Defense College and he graduated with a staff course degree.
+He later went to the United States to attend the staff college and completed a pilot's training on the jet aircraft.

 In 1952, he became the first Pakistani pilot (and probably the first Asian pilot) to break the sound barrier.
 Upon returning to Pakistan, he was given the command of No. 11 Squadron (Arrows), the only squadron equipped with jet fighters.
 He also commanded the No. 9 Squadron (Griffins).

 His command assignment included his role as commandant of the Air War College and AOC of Masroor Air Force Base in Karachi, Sindh, Pakistan.

-In 1965, Air Cdre Khan was appointed as Deputy Commander-in-Chief of Air Operations and participated in detailing the air operations during the second war with India.
+In 1965, Air Cdre Khan was appointed Deputy Commander-in-Chief of Air Operations and participated in detailing the air operations during the second war with India in which the Pakistan Airforce out performed the Indian Airforce.

 Air Commander-in-Chief

 On 1 September 1969, Air Commodore Khan was promoted to three-star rank, Air Marshal, and was appointed Commander in Chief of the Pakistan Air Force, serving under President Yahya Khan.
 During this time, he paid a visit to China to strengthened military relations between two nations.

 In 1971, Air Marshal Khan led the PAF during the third war with India.
-He issued directives banning the Bengali pilots flying for the bombing missions after a one pilot attempted to defect to India, but the attempt was made unsuccessful by the second pilot.
+He issued directives banning the Bengali pilots flying for the bombing missions after one pilot attempted to defect to India, but the attempt was made unsuccessful by the second pilot.

 Air Marshal Khan played a critical and pivotal role in turning over President Yahya Khan's administration and helped Zulfikar Ali Bhutto assuming the presidency on 20 December 1971.
 Air Marshal Khan became known as the strongest military influence in the country.